Dudam-Neeraj-Dattu/my-lovecppdsa-journey/docs/00-Welcome/004-final-fileStructure.md

 ---

-This structure ensures clear separation of concerns, supports containerized deployment, and makes it easy for contributors to navigate and extend the
+This structure ensures clear separation of concerns, supports containerized deployment, and makes it easy for developing and to navigate and extend the features.